Student Parking Citations & Appeals

 - "I was cited this morning, but had reserved my permit in advance and obtained the decal before the end of the day."

-Infractions refer to citations for parking in a restricted parking lot*, a handicapped space, a reserved parking space for faculty or staff, etc. Appeals may be submitted by students for parking citations if there is a reasonable and valid basis for appeal.
+Infractions refer to citations for parking in a restricted parking lot*, a handicapped space, a reserved parking space for faculty or staff, etc. Appeals may be submitted by students for these type of parking citations if there is a reasonable and valid basis for appeal.
 They are reviewed primarily by William Boyd, Chief of Campus Safety, but may be additionally reviewed by the parking appeals committee which convenes occasionally throughout each semester.

 Campus Safety monitors vehicle use on and off-campus, and also enforces Westmont's parking, traffic and vehicle regulations.
 Enforcement is through citations and fines.
 Repeated violations may result in other sanctions by Student Life.
 In addition to fines, multiple violators may forfeit their current and future parking permit privileges.
 Student Life may also impose other disciplinary sanctions, including suspension and expulsion.